 What set the Polanie apart from their sister peoples were their rulers, the Piast dynasty established in Gniezno at some time during the ninth century.

-Unfortunately, the scarce availability of historical sources determine that the history of the Piast dynasty can be reliably traced only since 963 (Reddaway et al., 2014) when Duke Mieszko I reigned supreme.
+Unfortunately, the scarce availability of historical sources means that the history of the Piast dynasty can be reliably traced only since 963 (Reddaway et al., 2014) when Duke Mieszko I ruled the Polish state.

 Summing up, Piast certainly wasn’t the first legendary Polish ruler in terms of chronology.
 There are plenty of legendary Polish rulers, who appear for the first time in chronicles from the 13th century, with ties to the 7th, 8th and 9th centuries.
 These figures include Krakus I, Krakus II, Wanda and Lech.
 Lech was the legendary founder of the Polish nation according to folktales.